wg-easy/wg-easy/README.md

 ## Requirements

 * A host with a kernel that supports WireGuard (all modern kernels).
-* A host with Docker installed.
+* A host with Docker installed (or you could use the non-docker installation instructions).

 ## Installation